Turin Italy – When To Go and What To See

 WHERE TO EAT AND WHAT TO TRY

-Go for one of the “penguins” (3.50 €), my personal favorite is the one with violet taste.
+Go for one of the “penguins” (3.50 €), my personal favourite is the one with violet taste.

 Address: Piazza Carignano 8